schof/schof.github.io/_posts/2017-02-25-selecting-a-challenger.md

 layout: news_post
 title: "Finding a Challenger"
 date: 2017-02-25 00:00:00 +0000
-description: ""
+description: "Find out what is being done and how you can be part of the selection process."
-snippet: "The committee members are about to start the nomination and voting process for delegates so you need to take action right now."
+snippet: "The 10th congressional committee members are about to start the nomination and voting process for delegates.
+You need to take action right now."
 image: comstock-vs-unknown.png
 ---